sg-developer-portal/TechBiz-Documentation-Clone/configure-products.md

 # Configure products

-After obtaining approval for their system account, agencies can proceed to onboard to their subscribed SGTS products by providing product configuration details in the TechBiz portal.
-This information is required by the product teams to provision resources.
+After obtaining approval, agencies can proceed to onboard to their subscribed SGTS products by providing product configuration details in the TechBiz portal.
+This information is required by the SGTS product teams to provision resources.

 ## Prerequisites